ShashaankV/irasa_spectrogram/README.md

 <b>Motivation</b> <it>irasa_spectrogram</it> extends the algorithm implemented by [Vallat and Walker](#refs) which was written for a single power spectrum over an entire time seires.
 We are interested in tracking changes in the oscillatory (and aperiodic) across time.
 Thus, we extended this method to generate a time-frequency series (aka spectrogram).
 <!-- [insert figure] -->

 In addition, the extended methods and parameters used here were motivated by several use cases: examining different stages of sleep, comparing oscillatory bands across sleep, and predicting sleep effects in performance.
-Thus, we've included methods to align the IRASA spectrograms with conventional sleep staging, compare oscillatory bands, smoothing to enhance signal (validated by [predictive performance (2)](#refs)), etc.
+Thus, we've included methods to align the IRASA spectrograms with conventional sleep staging, compare oscillatory bands, smoothing to enhance signal (validated by [predictive performance](#refs)), etc.